• Skip to primary navigation

 Recipe Highlights

-• Rich and Fudgy Brownies - Thanks to melted butter, coffee, and egg yolks, these boxed brownies are indulgent and deliciously fudgy.
+• Rich and Fudgy Brownies - These boxed brownies are indulgent and deliciously fudgy, thanks to melted butter, coffee, and egg yolks.

 How to Make Box Brownie Mix Better